muan/site/_posts/2016-06-06-dropbox-to-s3.md

 Once the sync was completed, I pushed the changes to heroku as a review app, sharing the production database.
 Connecting to the review app console, I did a dry run of the renaming script, which uncovered a bunch of unexpected file names...
 I made a bunch more changes and did a few more dry-runs, and eventually successfully renamed all the files.
 Using the review app, I confirmed all the links were indeed working.

 Then I tried syncing again with rclone to see what files had been uploaded since the last run.
 With `rclone sync --dry-run` I found out because of the name changes, rclone will copy/remove all the changed files, so it obviously wouldn't work.
 Well, worst case scenario, I can still manaully copy all the files.
 So, I logged into Dropbox and checked the recent file changes.
-Luckily there were many, so I just copied and renamed them one by one.
+Luckily there weren't many, so I just copied and renamed them one by one.

 Lastly, I set up Cloudfront and changed the s3 alias, and that was all!